The humble knife, along with the grill, smoker, and digital thermometer, are the core parts of a pitmaster’s toolkit.

 A boning knife, as the name suggests, is used for removing bones, but it’s also great for trimming away excess fat.

-You’ll use you boning knife for frenching the ends of ribs, tripping down the fat cap on brisket, and removing smaller bones from chicken, fish, and game.
+You’ll use your boning knife for frenching the ends of ribs, tripping down the fat cap on brisket, and removing smaller bones from chicken, fish, and game.
+We sell our own boning knife that has been designed specifically for barbecue prep work.

 The Slicing Knife